perdacherMartin/AppliedBioinformatics/documentation/day3_Hmm.md

 		My queried sequence contains three domains.
 This three domains are likely to occure together in one peptide and all three domains are found within the queried amino sequence, so I assume that it is the GTP-binding elongation family, which are elongation factors.

+## Discussion

+We figured out, that four of our Octopus sequences do contain the GTP domain.
+We selected one of those sequences to annotate it with the Pfam database.
+The Pfam database is a large collection of protein families, each represented by HMMs and multiple sequence alignments.
+All three domains of the Elongation factor are found in our sequence.
+The high E-value of our result tells us, that it is very likely that this is sequence is responsible for the elongation.